A guide to mental, physical, and social wellbeing in the workplace đŸ’†â€â™€ïž

 Copied to clipboard

-“The world health organization talk about health as mental, physical and social wellbeing.
-Throughout our upbringing, education and the media we are taught about our health in the physical sense.
-What is so important to realise is that they are all connected; our physical health effects our mental and social health, our mental health effects our physical and social health, and our social health effects our physical and mental health.”
+“The world health organization talk about health as mental, physical, and social wellbeing.
+Throughout our upbringing, education and the media talk about our health in the physical sense.
+What is so important to realise is that they are all connected; our physical health affects our mental and social health, our mental health affects our physical and social health, and our social health affects our physical and mental health.”

 “We need to maintain an equilibrium of the these three things in order to keep in good health and wellbeing.”